FetBoba/Bilingual-Children/README.md

 The model achieves high accuracy and F1 scores, making it effective in classifying sentences for bilingual children.
 Detailed results and performance metrics can be found in the `Metrics.ipynb` notebook and the `Report.pdf` file.

 ## Authors
--Fetullakh Sam
+- Fetullakh Sam

--Ma Sum Yi
+- Ma Sum Yi